MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/creating-APIkeys.md

 ![Creating API keys](../../Images/PSGallery_KeyScoped.png)

 In this example, we created an API key named **AzureRMDataFactory**.
-This key can be used to push packages with names that begin with 'AzureRM.DataFactory' and is valid for 365 days.
+This key value can be used to push packages with names that begin with 'AzureRM.DataFactory' and is valid for 365 days.
 This is a typical scenario when different teams within the same organization work on different packages.
 The members of the team have a key that grants them privileges for the specific package they work on.
 The expiration value prevents the use of stale or forgotten keys.